prestleyheightstownhomes/blog/content/posts/dog-waste-station-trial-location-update.md

 date: 2021-01-18
 linktitle: Dog Waste Station Trial Run Location Update
 title: Dog Waste Station Trial Run Location Update
+description: The location for the trial run of the dog waste station has been revised.
 ---

-In response to feedback, the board has agreed to revise the location of the dog waste station for [the trial run of the dog waste station](../dog-waste-station-trial/) announced previously.
+In response to feedback, the board has agreed to revise the location of the dog waste station for [the trial run](../dog-waste-station-trial/) announced previously.
 Its new location will be about sixty-five feet further from the mailboxes along the same sidewalk.

 ![Dog Waste Station Location Map](../../dog-waste-station-location-202101.jpg)